nehaj1401/blog-app/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### To set up Apollo Server

+Extract out apollo-server folder from the project

+### Install Dependencies

+run `npm install` in the folder

+### Scripts available

+To build the project- `npm run build`
+To run - `npm run start`